 A manual transfer switch is normally used with portable gensets.
 Usually, instead of a true DPDT device, it consists of two double-pole breakers with mechanically interlocked handles (one is for "Genset" and the other one is for "Line").
 For the load requirements of up to 30A, a cheap manual TS with a sub-panel may cost under $300.
 A simple interlock panel with two breakers runs under $100.

 The wiring diagram below shows an example of connecting a 4-prong portable generator to the house wiring via a DPDT switch for a 3-wire 120/240 V service.
 The dotted lines symbolically show the metal cases.
 In this diagram neutral is not grounded inside the genset.
 For simplicity an inlet is not shown.

 Here is a little known detail.
 Many portable models sold in US nowadays have a GFCI (GFP) and their neutral is bonded to the metal frame.
 This causes a problem when you are trying to use them with a TS: when neutral is grounded in two places its current will split, and the GFCI on the generator trips.
 As the result, no outlets will function.
 There are several possible solutions to this problem.
 The safest one is to install a so-called neutral switching device (3-pole isolation switch).
 It will control neutral along with two power lines.
 Another solution is to lift inside the transfer equipment the ground wire from the genset (just isolate its loose end).
-Your genset will still be grounded via its neutral buss.
+Your genset will still be grounded via its neutral bus.
 Finally, one may remove the neutral bond inside the genset, which disables GFCI.
 This option is not safe though-- if you will ever use such a device in the field without a TS (for example on a job site), you will not be protected from electric shock.
 Such modification may also void the manufacturer's warranty.
 In any case, all installations should be done by a licensed electrician.
 You can find one and/or get an estimate by using the search tool above.
-And for everyone's SAFETY, make sure the main circuit breaker is turned OFF BEFORE starting any wiring.
+And of course, for everyone's SAFETY, make sure the main circuit breaker is turned OFF BEFORE any wiring work started.